IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 * The `sensor`, `sendTime`, `dataVersion` and `data` properties are required.  ~~Each property MUST be referenced only once.~~  No custom properties are permitted.
   * `sensor`: set the string value to a unique identifier assigned either to the [Sensor](#sensor) or to the instrumented platform, application or service utilizing the [Sensor](#sensor).
 The identifier SHOULD be in the form of an [IRI](#iriDef).
   * `eventTime`: set the date and time value expressed with millisecond precision using the ISO 8601 format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified that indicates the time at which the [Sensor](#sensor) issued the message.
-  * `dataVersion`: set the value to "http://purl.imsglobal.org/ctx/caliper/v1p1".
+  * `dataVersion`: set the string value to "http://purl.imsglobal.org/ctx/caliper/v1p1".
 This indicates that the Caliper 1.1 specification governs the form of the Caliper entities and events contained in the `data` payload.
   * `data`: an ordered collection of one or more Caliper [Entity](#entity) _[describes](#describeDef)_ and/or [Event](#event) types.
 The Sensor MAY mix Events and Entity _[describes](#describeDef)_ in the same envelope.

 #### <a name="httpRequest"></a>5.1.2  HTTP Message Requests